Perfect Bound Book Setup

 Output in Pages, not Spreads

 We require Content.pdf to be a 1-up multi-page PDF.
-So if you have a 30 page book, Content.pdf will be a 30 page PDF with bleeds and crop marks.
+For a 30-page book, Content.pdf should be a 30-page PDF with bleeds and crop marks.